 The prostate gland will naturally grow in size as men age.
 It starts enlarging around 25 years, but most men will not experience urinary difficulties until the age of 50.
 More than half of men over the age of 50-years of age will suffer from symptoms of an enlarged prostate.

-Prostate cancer – develop when cells in the prostate gland multiply in an uncontrolled manner.
+This develops when cells in the prostate gland multiply in an uncontrolled manner.
 Prostate cancer increases the prostate gland’s size over time and causes urinary symptoms that are similar to those in BPH.
 Thus, it is crucial to seek a medical opinion on urinary symptoms to rule out prostate cancer.
 Possible urinary symptoms of prostate cancer include difficulty starting to urinate or emptying the bladder, weak urine flow, dribbling, blood in the urine, and sudden urge to urinate.

 The risk of prostate cancer increases as a man ages, affecting mainly those over the age of 50 years.
 Men with a family history of the disease and black men are more likely to develop the condition than those without family history and other ethnic backgrounds.